If you’re on the lookout for amazing recipes to make delicious meat-free and soy-free food, you’re in luck.

 With Pumfu, it comes pre-pressed, which is awesome as it saves time and there’s no need to press manually before cooking.

-You can easily substitute tofu in any recipes with Pumfu and it will still taste great!
+You can easily substitute tofu in any recipe with Pumfu and it will still taste great!

 What is the shelf life of Pumfu and how long can it last?